-My load for the muzzleloader was developed over about a year of trial and error.
-When I started I was lucky to get one pellet in the brain and neck bone at twenty five yards. the gun is cylinder bore in both barrels as is the case of guns of that era.
+My load for the old muzzleloader was developed over about a year of trial and error.
+When I started I was lucky to get one pellet in the brain and neck bone at twenty five yards.
+The gun is cylinder bore in both barrels as is the case of guns of that era, circa 1860.
 Some shooters have had their old guns jug choked to improve patterns There you must have enough wall thickness in the barrels and I was not willing to go that route.
 I decided to see if I could build a load that would have a dense enough pattern with good penetration to kill a gobbler at a maximum range of 25 yards or less.
-My last seven gobblers have been taken at yards of ; 15, 15, 11, 17, 12, 24 and last 14.
-The last two with the old gun.
+As of 2019, the six gobblers I have taken with the gun have been shot at ranges of between 11 and 20 yards.

 Anyway, I started trying traditional loads of different combinations of grains of powder, 1/8″ card wads, cushion wads, equal volume of powder and over shot card.
 Nothing worked.
 I went and talked to many muzzle loading enthusiasts trying out their advice still no success.
 Then I saw that modern inline muzzle loaders were using plastic shot cups.
 Got some and cut them down, some improvement, still not there.
 Found Ballistics Products and ordered some of their wads.
 One that made an improvement in pattern was the unslit BP12.
 I custom cut it to hold 1 1/4″ oz of shot and cut four slits 5/8″ long in the sides.
-This cup also has raised parts around the OD which decreases friction and amount of plastic left in barrels.
+This cup also has raised ribs around the OD which decreases friction and amount of plastic left in barrels.
 Next improvement came after trying all types and sizes of shot the best patterns were with #7 Nickel plated shot.
 Nickel plated shot has a harder than lead, outer skin that is much smoother than lead.
 When a bird is hit with NP shot it does not draw feathers into the hole like lead resulting in better penetration.
 I cut over shot wads from egg crates with an old 12 ga choke tube.
-Change #1: I now cut a 20 ga. cushion wad in half and press it into the bottom of the BPS wad instead of cutting off the top 1/8 section to hold 1 1/4 oz of shot.
+They fly away the instant they leave the barrel and do not disturb the shot pattern.